rezaAdinepour/Real-Time-Face-Mask-Detection/README.md

 $ source test/bin/activate
 ```

-4. Now, run the following command in your Terminal/Command Prompt to install the libraries required
+4. Now, run the following command in your Terminal to install the libraries required
 ```
 $ pip3 install -r requirements.txt
 ```